Benton-PUD-Website-Logo-June-2024-(1).png

 Resource Planning

 Benton PUD prepares an annual Load Forecast to estimate its future customer count and energy sales for at least the next ten years.
-The Load Forecast is a key input into Benton PUD's power supply planning, budgeting, rate analysis, and capital improvement plans.
+The Load Forecast is a key input into Benton PUD's power supply planning, budgeting, monthly revenue projections, rate analysis, and capital improvement plans.

 Benton PUD prepares a resource plan every two years in accordance with Revised Code of Washington (RCW) 19.280.
 As described within RCW 19.280.010, “It is the intent of the legislature to encourage the development of new safe, clean, and reliable energy resources to meet demand in Washington for affordable and reliable electricity.
 To achieve this end, the legislature finds it essential that electric utilities in Washington develop comprehensive resource plans that explain the mix of generation and demand-side resources they plan to use to meet their customers' electricity needs in both the short term and the long term.”